-To change your username, you should go to your profile (you can click on your username in the top right corner), then click on “Edit Account, and change your Display Name.
-(This is also where you can change the email address associated to your account.)
+To change your username, you should go to your profile (you can click on your username in the top right corner), then click on “Account settings," and change your Display Name.
+(This is also where you can change the email address associated with your account.)
 There’s a chance that this option is currently buggy — let us know if you encounter issues.

-Note that if you've started a shortform post (if you've ever written a shortform, you'll see the overall post as "[Username]'s shortform" in the list of posts on your profile — the comments on the post are your shortform posts), its title, which by default includes your username, will not be changed alongside your username.
+Note that if you've started a quick take (if you've ever written a quick take, you'll see the overall post as "[Username]'s quick take" in the list of posts on your profile — the comments on the post are your quick takes), its title, which by default includes your username, will not be changed alongside your username.
 If you'd like, you can manually edit the title of the post.

 In order to maintain a good culture and prevent impersonations, you can’t change your username many times.
 To change your username again, you should contact us.
 If you do, please share a link to your profile.

 We have a few norms about usernames; please check and respect them.

 You can direct message any other user on the Forum by finding their profile (you can click on their username or search for it), then clicking ‘Message’.